Does $80B in Funding Mean the IRS is Coming for Your Money?

 Our perspective on the increase in IRS staffing

 The IRS has long been criticized because of their inability to provide taxpayers with the level and quality of service they deserve.
 The increase in funding as part of the Inflation Reduction Act should help.
 On the other hand, the number of tax audits is likely to increase, and you will want to be ready.

 MGO’s dedicated Tax Controversy team can help by providing a holistic look at your tax filings as well as provide guidance for conflict resolution.
 From prevention to resolution, we guide you every step of the way.

 If you’re an operator or investor in the cannabis industry, our Tax Practice recently published the Cannabis IRS Audit Survival Guide, which details everything you need to do to prepare for and navigate a tax audit.
 You can download the Guide for free here.

 About the author

-T. Renee Parker is a Tax Partner and the National Tax Controversy Practice Leader at MGO.
-With over 15 years of tax controversy experience, she is a member of the IRS Tax Advocacy Panel and is well-versed in all areas of tax controversy.
+T. Renee Parker is a tax partner and the National Tax Controversy Practice Leader at MGO.
+With more than 15 years of tax controversy experience, she is a member of the IRS Tax Advocacy Panel and is well-versed in all areas of tax controversy.
 These include but are not limited to U.S. federal, state, and local tax audits; sales and use/payroll tax audits; international tax compliance related audits; negotiation and settlements with tax authorities; and corresponding and negotiation with tax authorities.
 Contact Renee at RParker@MGOCPA.com.